 In addition, substantial legal liability may attach.
 If you were so cool and detached you could take the time to aim so exactly as to shoot someone in the knee, did you really have sufficient reason to shoot in the first place?
 If you really thought you were in deadly danger, why did you take the time to shoot them someplace any reasonable person should know wouldn’t reliably stop them?
-Your good intentions don’t matter, and will bite you in the posterior.
+Your good intentions don’t matter, and will bite you in the ass.
 Stopping them might result in their death, but you did not intend to cause their death.
 You intended only to stop them from causing yours.
 That they subsequently died is regrettable, but they made that choice and forced it on you.
 You did not; you are not the attacker.

 In all cases, if you shoot at all, you shoot to stop, and you accomplish this by delivering a sufficient volume of accurate fire to that part of the body most likely to cause them to stop.
 When the threat has stopped, you immediately stop.

 Remember: the difference between “shoot to stop” and “shoot to kill” is not mere semantics.
 The correct term reflects your intentions, your state of mind at the time you were forced to shoot, and may be the difference between a hefty attorney bill and freedom, or life in prison.